obrunet/my-own-dataquest.io-codes/README.md

 	* Working with Programs
 	* Command Line Python Scripting
 	* Challenge: Working with the Command Line
-	* Guided Project: Working With Data Downloads
+	* Project: Working With Data Downloads
-	* Guided Project: Installing Cygwin
+	* Project: Installing Cygwin
-	* Guided Project: Installing Windows Subsystem for Linux
+	* Project: Installing Windows Subsystem for Linux

 * Command Line: Intermediate
 	* Working with Jupyter console
 	* Piping and redirecting output
 	* Challenge: Data Munging Using The Command Line
-	* Guided Project: Transforming data with Python
+	* Project: Transforming data with Python
 	* Data Cleaning and Exploration Using Csvkit

 * Git and Version Control